macder/medusa-fulfillment-shippo/README.md

 ## Using Rates at Checkout

+As of v0.12.0, the CustomShippingOptionService is no longer used, in favour of decorators.
+This introduced some significant improvements along with breaking changes.
+This was likely the final breaking change to this feature.

 ### Retrieving Shipping Options with Rates

 [Retrieve shipping options for cart](https://docs.medusajs.com/api/store/shipping-option/retrieve-shipping-options-for-cart) as usual and if any are setup for live-rates they will have a rate.